 |

-There are 4 types of Brachial Plexus Injuries:
+There are 4 main types of Brachial Plexus Injuries:

-If your son or daughter has a brachial plexus injury and you suspect that the injury resulted because a doctor, nurse, or other health care provider failed to provide adequate care during the pregnancy, or during the labor and delivery of your baby, you should immediately contact a competent lawyer.
-The lawyer will be able to help you understand whether your son's or daughter's brachial plexus injury was the result of a health care provider's negligence, in which case the lawyer will also be able to assist you in recovery compensation that can be used for your child's care and education.
-Our law firm, together with the network of other law firms that we work with, helps victims of birth injury medical malpractice nationally.
+If your son or daughter has a brachial plexus injury and you suspect that the injury resulted because a doctor, nurse, or other health care provider failed to provide adequate care during the pregnancy, or during the labor and delivery of your baby, you should immediately contact an attorney.

 Law Office of Joseph A. Hernandez, P.C.
 Thank you for visiting the Law Office of Joseph A. Hernandez.
 The material located on our law firm's web site is intended to be a resource for present and prospective clients for informational purposes only and is not intended to be legal (or medical) advice.
 This web site is not an offer to represent you.
 The act of sending electronic mail to our firm or to Attorney Hernandez does not create an attorney-client relationship and does not obligate the Law Office of Joseph A. Hernandez or Mr. Hernandez to respond to your email or to represent you.
 No attorney-client relationship will be formed unless you enter into a signed agreement of representation with the Law Office of Joseph A. Hernandez.
 You should not act, or refrain from acting, based upon any information at this web site without seeking professional legal counsel.
 Under the rules of the Supreme Judicial Court of Massachusetts and other rules, this material may be considered advertising.
 Licensed to practice law in the State of Massachusetts.
 This website does not represent other licenses, or certifications of specialization or expertise that may be available in certain states. |